ArashRabbani/Augmented-Pattern/README.md

 - Grid size ratio as an integer larger than 2, pereferably below 20 for computational efficiency. larger the ratio, smaller the tiles will be.
 - Show or not? the last input takes the value of 1 (to show the reuslts) or 0 to hide them.

-Outputs of the "AugmentPattern" fuction are:
+Outputs of the "AugmentPattern" function are:
 - Reconstructed image
 - Reconstructed mask/label